What Is That In Spanish

 3. ¿Cuál es...?

-"¿Cuál es...?" translates to "Which one is...?"
-This is used when there are multiple options to choose from.
+"¿Cuál es...?Consider this: " translates to "Which one is...? " This is used when You've got multiple options worth knowing here Worth keeping that in mind..

 Example: "¿Cuál es tu libro favorito?"
 (Which one is your favorite book?)